plotly/dash-labs/docs/DOCUMENTATION.md

 Here are a few more examples of apps that make use of the templates and component dependency builders.

 ## Input components with multiple valuesk
 Some components have multiple properties that could be considered the "value" of the component for the purpose of decorated  callback function.
 One common example is the `DatePickerRange` component.
 For this component, the start date is stored in the `start_date` prop and the end date in the `end_date` prop.
-To make it possible to pass both of these values to the function, the `component_properties` argument to `dx.Input` may be a tuple (or dict) of multiple properties.
+To make it possible to pass both of these values to the function, the `component_properties` argument to `dl.Input` may be a tuple (or dict) of multiple properties.

 In this example, the default value of the `component_properties` argument to `tp.date_picker_range` is the tuple `("start_date", "end_date")`, which results in a tuple of the corresponding component property values being passed to the decorated callback function.